 What about using energy saving bulbs with dimmers?

 Although the packaging on your light bulb should tell you what mount it is, whether it works with dimmers and if it contains nuts, some dimmer switches may not work with the latest bulbs.
 For example, CFL and halogen bulbs should work with most modern dimmer switches, for LEDs however, you might need to upgrade your dimmer switch to cope with low electrical loads.
 If you’re not sure whether it will work, give your local electrician a call.

-Want your light bulbs supplied with 100% renewable electricity?* Switch to E.ON Next today.
+Want your light bulbs supplied with 100% renewable electricity?* Take a look at our fixed tariff deals today.